thegworld/gtx-browser/codelabs/threading_and_scheduling/README.md

-Additionally, these examples show direct usage of some of the foundational scheduling primitives in `//base` as they would be used in any program, to demystify their usage and help illustrate how core pieces of Chromium work under the hood.
+Additionally, these examples show direct usage of some of the foundational scheduling primitives in `//base` as they would be used in any program, to demystify their usage and help illustrate how core pieces of GTx Browser work under the hood.

-These examples offer a deep dive into the threading & scheduling machinery that Chromium developers will rarely interact with directly.
-In practice, much of Chromium's threading & scheduling is exposed through things like `base::ThreadPool`, `base::SequencedTaskRunner::GetCurrentDefault()`, or `ExecutionContext::GetTaskRunner()` in Blink, etc.
+These examples offer a deep dive into the threading & scheduling machinery that GTx Browser developers will rarely interact with directly.
+In practice, much of GTx Browser's threading & scheduling is exposed through things like `base::ThreadPool`, `base::SequencedTaskRunner::GetCurrentDefault()`, or `ExecutionContext::GetTaskRunner()` in Blink, etc.